 Figure 10 - pH at the Lake Albert ambient monitoring sites Alkalinity Lake Albert alkalinity remains high and rapid increases were seen in January (270 - 310 mg/L as CaCO3, Figure 11).
-The reason for this increase is unclear as the alkalinity levels now greatly exceed those in Alexandrina and previously the lake has been calculated to be super-saturated with CaCO3.
+The reason for this increase is unclear and the alkalinity levels now greatly exceed those in Lake Alexandrina.
 Alkalinity has been decreasing over the last month at all sites.
 This is presumably due to the increasing dilution from lower alkalinity water pumped from Lake Alexandrina with the entrance site recording the largest alkalinity decline.

-Figure 11 - Alkalinity at the Lake Albert ambient monitoring sites Salinity (EC) • Salinity remains very high compared to historical levels but has recently decreased at all sites (Figure 12).
-This is presumably due to the increasing dilution from lower salinity water pumped from Lake Alexandrina with the entrance site recording the greatest salinity decline.
+Figure 11 - Alkalinity at the Lake Albert ambient monitoring sites Salinity (EC) • Salinity remains very high compared to historical levels but has recently decreased at all sites with the exception of the enterance site.
+This site has experienced an increase in salinity due to the completion of pumping and mixing with more saline waters within the lake(Figure 12)..